Philopt/coffee-girl/README.md

 ## Getting Started

-1. Open `index.html` in your web browser.
-2. Or serve the directory with a simple HTTP server:
+1. Run a simple local HTTP server:

    ```bash
    python3 -m http.server
    ```

    Then navigate to `http://localhost:8000` in your browser.

+   The game must be accessed via `http://` either locally or on any static host.
+Opening `index.html` directly will not load all assets correctly.

 The game uses Phaser via the CDN: